pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/saml/onelogin.md

 ## Configuring Your Pulumi Organization

-The final step is to configure the Pulumi Console with details on your new OneLogin-based SAML application.
+The final step is to configure the Pulumi Service with details on your new OneLogin-based SAML application.
 To do this, you need to obtain the IDP metadata document from OneLogin and then provide it to Pulumi.